-Since our inception through December 31, 2020, we have funded our operations principally from the issuance of Ordinary Shares, options, convertible securities, loans and grants received from the IIA.
-As of December 31, 2020, we had approximately \$8,171 thousand in cash and cash equivalents.
+Since our inception through December 31, 2020, we have funded our operations principally from the issuance of Ordinary Shares, options, convertible securities, loans, revenues from sale of products and grants received from the IIA.
+As of December 31, 2020, we had approximately \$ 8,171 thousand in cash and cash equivalents and short-term bank deposits, compared with \$5,789 thousand as of December 31, 2019.